CSCD01/team_04-project/deliverable/4/process.md

 We created **Acceptance Tests** which are more of a visual test, so that the user is able to notice right away that they are looking at an `inf` or `nan` errorbar.
 We plotted different varieties and scenarios of the new representations we added.
 We also tested for backwards compatibility.

+**Some Notes:** During the Testing phase, we encountered some erroneous descriptions in the Design documentation, and have updated our Design Choices appropriately.
+As part of the process, we had to revise some of the tests if necessary.
+Fortunately, it wasn't.

 Since we are using a test driven development process, all the tests we have newly created are failing, before the implementation of the feature.

 The commit marking the start of this phase was [2e32de1](https://github.com/CSCD01/team_04-project/commit/2e32de16f880bc5c8d96130b712f70641027a15f).
 The state of the deliverable at the start of this phase can be found [here](https://github.com/CSCD01/team_04-project/blob/2e32de16f880bc5c8d96130b712f70641027a15f/deliverable/4/deliverable_4.md).